 - What Does mEvidence Need to Look Like?: Vice President of Information Technology Al Shar discusses the hype and hope of mHealth and the need to develop evidence that supports its potential.

 - Despite Political Uncertainties, an Emerging Model Shows Health Care Transformation is Possible: John Lumpkin, senior vice president and director of the health care group, discusses how Project ECHO can help us do more through the “force multiplier effect” of knowledge networks that create a health care system “without walls.”

 We look forward to exploring more pioneering ideas with you in 2012 and highlighting the important work of our grantees.
-Keep checking back or better yet, sign up to receive Pioneer’s content and funding alerts and future Pioneering Ideas posts.

 This commentary originally appeared on the RWJF Pioneering Ideas blog.